Skip to main content

 Abstract submissions are now open!

-The conference advisory committee invites abstract submissions for presentation at AusIMM's Life of Mine | Mine Waste and Tailings Conference (LOM|MWT), to be held in Brisbane, Australia from 29—30 July 2025.
+The Conference Advisory Committee invites abstract submissions for presentation at AusIMM's Life of Mine | Mine Waste and Tailings Conference (LOM|MWT), to be held in Brisbane, Australia from 29—30 July 2025.

-Presenters are encouraged to present in-person, with the option of providing a pre-record of their presentation.
-Please note, LOM|MWT will not be streamed live online; however, all presentations will be recorded for viewing post-conference.
+All presentations will be delivered in-person.
+Please note, LOM|MWT will not be streamed online; however, all presentations will be recorded for viewing post-conference.

 Abstracts that are accepted by the Conference Advisory Committee will be subject to peer review.
 The selection criteria includes: accuracy and originality of ideas, significance of the contribution and quality of presentation.